abhinav4848/Obsidian-Medicine/laxatives.md

 **Step 1**: Start bulk-forming laxative
 **Step 2**: Add or change to osmotic laxative
 **Step 3**: Add stimulant laxative

 ---
+# PR Interventions
+Base it on what kind of faecal load (soft or hard stool) is present.

+Soft loading
+- Bisacodyl suppository (stimulant, in contact with bowel wall)
+- Phosphate enema (high)
+- Micralax (smaller dose overall)

+Hard loading
+- Glycerol suppository (softener), then treat as above.

+---
 Cosmocol & Sodium picosulfate is given in [[inflammatory Bowel Disease|Crohn's disease]] as it constricts the bowel.